metocks/pb-sol/WayTooLongWords/Problem.md

 ###A. Way Too Long Words

-time limit per test2 seconds
+time limit per test: 2 seconds

-memory limit per test256 megabytes
+memory limit per test: 256 megabytes

-inputstandard input
+input: standard input

-outputstandard output
+output: standard output

 Sometimes some words like "localization" or "internationalization" are so long that writing them many times in one text is quite tiresome.